snonux/foo.zone/gemfeed/2025-07-14-f3s-kubernetes-with-freebsd-part-6.md

 This ensures `f0` automatically resumes its role as primary storage server after any reboot, while providing administrative control when needed.

-## Client Configuration for Stunnel
+## Client Configuration for NFS via Stunnel

 To mount NFS shares with stunnel encryption, clients must install and configure stunnel using their client certificates.